 User journeys are a hot topic right now in content.
-2016 was coined “The Year of the Customer” by Forbes, “The Year of Customer Experience” by Adweek, and CIO explained “why you need to make 2016 the year of the customer.”
+MarTech sites user journeys as one of the key drivers of modern marketing, while MarketingProfs announces customer experiences are a make-or-break business factor.
 In truth, companies that want to thrive and survive must be audience-first this and every year because “customer journey mapping will become a mandatory tool for digital transformation.
 Enterprises will begin to do customer journey mapping as the first part of their planning activities,” predicts Mahesh Kolar, Director of Mobility Applications at Dell.

 One of the goals for creating user journeys is to ensure that a user’s experience is better with your brand than all (or at least most) of the other brands they encounter on a daily basis.
 The sheer mass of content that people experience across varied touchpoints each day is staggering, with “U.S. adults spen[ding] 10 hours, 39 minutes a day consuming media in the first quarter of 2016,” says Adweek.